AlexJReid/blog/content/posts/cloud-dataflow/index.md

 series = []
 +++

-I have been busy doing a deep dive into [Cloud Dataflow](https://cloud.google.com/dataflow), as we look to potentially expand our use of it at work.
+I have been busy taking a closer look into [Cloud Dataflow](https://cloud.google.com/dataflow), as we look to potentially expand our use of it at work.
 There's a natural divide between the strong data offerings available on GCP, versus the rest of our estate which is over on AWS.
 BigQuery is clearly a gateway drug here - once committed to it, as we are, it becomes all too convenient to actually start processing data on GCP too.

 Cloud Dataflow lets you process data from a variety of sources, without thinking about much other than _what_ you need to do with it.
 The infrastructure to run your pipeline is orchestrated and managed for you.
 It's [well proven](https://techcrunch.com/2020/02/18/how-spotify-ran-the-largest-google-dataflow-job-ever-for-wrapped-2019/) with a handful of  high-profile users.
 If you got a Wrapped playlist from Spotify over the festive season, it would have been the result of a Cloud Dataflow job.